yanivnizan/knowledge-base/src/documents/cocos2dx/levelup/Levelup_Model.html.md

 isMissionComplete = wMission->isCompleted(); // True because worldA has been completed.
 ```

-<div class="info-box">The following `Mission`s require the user to perform a specific social action in order to receive a `Reward`.
-Currently, the social provider that's available is Facebook, so the `Mission`s are FB-oriented.
+<div class="info-box">The following `CCMission`s require the user to perform a specific social action in order to receive a `CCReward`.
+Currently, the social provider that's available is Facebook, so the `CCMission`s are FB-oriented.
 In the future, more social providers will be added.
-Please note that `SocialActionGate`s are dependent on SOOMLA's [cocos2dx-profile](https://github.com/soomla/cocos2dx-profile).</div>
+Please note that `CCSocialActionGate`s are dependent on SOOMLA's [cocos2dx-profile](https://github.com/soomla/cocos2dx-profile).</div>

 <br>
 ### SocialLikeMission <a href="https://github.com/soomla/cocos2dx-levelup/blob/master/Soomla/challenges/profile/CCSocialLikeMission.h" target="_blank"><img class="link-icon-small" src="/img/tutorial_img/linkImg.png"></a>

-A specific type of `Mission` that has an associated page name.
+A specific type of `CCMission` that has an associated page name.

-<div class="info-box">**IMPORTANT:** This `Mission` is not completed automatically when the relevant page has been liked, but rather the developer has to *manually* complete it.
-Once the `Mission` is complete (by calling `complete()`), the `like()` function is called.</div>
+<div class="info-box">**IMPORTANT:** This `CCMission` is not completed automatically when the relevant page has been liked, but rather the developer has to *manually* complete it.
+Once the `CCMission` is complete (by calling `complete()`), the `like()` function is called.</div>

 <br>
 **HOW TO DEFINE**